mila-iqia/mila-docs/docs/Userguide_HPO.rst

 Run Orion hunt
 ^^^^^^^^^^^^^^

-Now that orion is configured and has a search space we can execute orion-hunt which will start training with a different set of hyper parameters for each worker.
+Now that Orion is configured and has a search space we can execute orion-hunt which will start training with a different set of hyper parameters for each worker.